HOPE STARTS HERE STORIES

 So they did.

-Our team had learned long ago that prying children from the brothels was no easy task.
-It took time.
+Our team learned long ago that prying children from the brothels was not easy and took time.

 And what was to be gained by backing the woman into a corner if they lost the fight for Rashmi’s freedom?
 Each week, the two of them paid a visit to the woman claiming to be Rashmi’s mother.

 Finally, the woman — with Rashmi in tow — stepped through the door of Project Rescue.
-“She cannot return to the brothel, but I must go back immediately.”
+“She cannot return to the brothel, but I must return immediately.”

 Leaving no room for sentimental goodbyes, the woman darted out the door.
 Weeks passed, and, by all appearances, no one had earned a fleck of Rashmi’s trust.
 Her tantrums and breakaways were frequent, and her words were mean-spirited.